-- Students from rural schools performed higher than the national average, with 1% higher score in Language and 2% higher score in Mathematics. - Students from urban schools performed at par with the national average in Language and Mathematics.
+- Students from rural schools performed lower than the national average, with 4% lower score in Language and 3% lower score in Mathematics. - Students from urban schools performed lower than the national average, with 5% lower score in Language and 3% lower score in Mathematics.